XSecurity/XSecurity/checker/README.md

 ##### PREPARATION
 _____________________________

-We included a clang binary with these checkers pre-built in it.
+We included a Clang binary with these checkers pre-built in it.
 If you want to just use the checkers right away, clone this repository and proceed to [INSTALLATION](#install).

 NOTE: **Before cloning this repository!**

-- *If you plan to **contribute*** to this project we highly suggest that you follow [this guide](https://github.com/XSecurity/XSecurity/blob/master/BUILD_CLANG_AND_HELP.md) instead of the following.*
+- *If you plan to* **contribute** *to this project we highly suggest that you follow [this guide](https://github.com/XSecurity/XSecurity/blob/master/BUILD_CLANG_AND_HELP.md) instead of the following.*
-- *If you **just want to build*** it yourself and don't want reflect your changes proceed with the following preparation.*
+- *If you* **just want to build** *it yourself and don't want reflect your changes proceed with the following preparation.*

-We believe that it is better for you to build the original clang first.
-Then, include the checkers from this repository and build clang again.
+We believe that it is better for you to build the original Clang first.
+Then, include the checkers from this repository and build Clang again.
 In this way you can tell whether your setup is working in the first place or not.
 We plan to automate things for you but for the meantime please bear with us by following this procedure.

-######Get the required tools.
+######Get The Required Tools.

 - See [Getting Started with the LLVM System - Requirements.](http://llvm.org/docs/GettingStarted.html#requirements)
 - Note that Python is needed for running the test suite.
 You can get it [here:](http://www.python.org/download)